Animal-Based Raw Eggnog

 Make the eggnog.

-• Add the soft-boiled egg yolks (may be soft or slightly runny) and all of the other ingredients to your blender.
+• Add the soft-boiled eggs and all of the other ingredients to your blender.

 • Blend until very smooth.